Sophomore Scholars Program

 Use the form below:

-It offers WHS students the opportunity to earn more than 30 college credit hours through managed partnerships with Kentucky colleges and universities including UofL, UofK, WKU, Campbellsville University and JCTC.
+It offers WHS students the opportunity to earn more than 30 college credit hours through managed partnerships with Kentucky colleges and universities including UofL, UofK, WKU, Campbellsville University, JCTC, and Bellarmine.

 More details can be found here and from presentation slides prepared by principal Dr. Sarah Hitchings.